mauriora/Utils-SPFx-Controls-React/README.md

 ### MessageBar

 HOC have been created for standard message bar cases.
-The MessageBar should be used instead of a intrusive messagebox when practicle.
+The MessageBar should be used instead of a intrusive messagebox when practical.

 ## Getting Started

-Include this module/repositiory in your solution as a submodule in shared.
+Include this module/repository in your solution as a submodule in shared.
 Reference through the `package.json` of the executable, e.g. WebPart, ListExtension or similar.

 1. Add as a submodule to your solution
 2. Add to `package.json`